992panda/amazon_scraping/README.md

     Challenges Faced:
         The challenge included dealing with changing tokens in the GET request, making the solution tricky to implement.

-How to Run the Code:

-The provided Google Colab link allows you to explore and execute the CAPTCHA solving approach interactively.
-Notes:

     Libraries Used:
         Beautiful Soup for HTML parsing.